5 mistakes people make who buy property in Cyprus and how to avoid them

 Not getting independent legal advice before putting up an offer/ paying deposit

 Many first time buyers in Cyprus find a home from the website of an estate agent or a developer and pay deposit for a property they like, acting on the advice of the estate agent or developer without getting independent lawyer advice.
-They may in fact be pushed by the estate agent or developer into making an offer or giving a downpayment because ‘another very interested purchaser is having a viewing in the next day’ or is making an offer on the property on that day.
+They may in fact be pushed by the estate agent or developer into making an offer or giving a down payment because ‘another very interested purchaser is having a viewing in the next day’ or is making an offer on the property on that day.

 As a result interested buyers of property in Cyprus may pay extravagant deposits, get very little time for the property to be off the market under the deposit they paid, which will not be enough for them to comfortably transfer money to Cyprus to make the next payments, and they may pay deposit based on ‘reservation’ agreements that do not protect them.
 In situations such as these, buyers may face a lot of stress in proceeding with the purchase and may be left losing both the property they chose and their deposit money.